 Look out of your window and you will see buildings, trees, telephone poles and people.
 People have shaped the world we live in today.
 We have constructed buildings, telephone poles, planted trees etc. But we aren’t the only ones moving things around.
 In fact, temperature, wind and rain do this all the time.
 As a result, creating landforms.
 Landforms are shapes out of the Earth.
 Let us learn more about it.

-Weathering, water, elevation, sinking, and erosion of the soil are constantly shaping the surface of the Earth.
-It doesn’t really happen overnight but takes hundreds and thousands of years for us to notice these changes.
-These are the natural processes that lead to various formations of the Landforms.
-Landforms originate from these geological processes.
+Landforms are the physical features on the Earth’s surface.
+Mountains, Plateaus and Plains are some major landforms of the Earth.
+Natural processes such as weathering, water, elevation, sinking, and erosion of the soil are constantly shaping the Earth’s surface.
+It doesn’t really happen overnight.
+In fact, it takes hundreds and thousands of years for us to notice these changes.
+These processes lead to the formation of various landforms.
+In other words, landforms originate from these geological processes.
 Let’s understand the processes that shape the landforms.

 1. Fold Mountains

 When two tectonic plates collide and the edges of these plates ‘fold’ because of the enormous push force between them it results in the creation of fold mountains.
 Scientists classify the fold mountains into ‘young fold’ and the ‘old fold’ mountains according to its age.

 - The young fold ones are between 10 and 25 million years old.
 For example, the Himalayas in Nepal, the Alps in Europe and the Andes in South America.

 - The old fold ones are older than 200 million years.
 For example, the Aravalli mountains in India (Rajasthan) and the Ural mountain in Russia.

 Block mountains occur when large areas are broken and displaced vertically.
 These large areas of rock, sometimes stretching across hundreds of kilometres, are created by tectonic and localized stresses in the Earth’s crust.